-Submerged Lands and Environmental Resource Coordination is responsible for the consistent implementation of the Environmental Resource Program statewide.
+Submerged Lands and Environmental Resource Coordination is responsible for the consistent implementation of the Environmental Resource Program and the State 404 Program statewide.

 The Environmental Resource Permitting (ERP) Program regulates activities in, on or over surface waters or wetlands, as well as any activity involving the alteration of surface water flows.
 This includes new activities in uplands that generate stormwater runoff from upland construction, as well as dredging and filling in wetlands and other surface waters.
 Environmental Resource Permit applications are processed by either the department or one of the state's water management districts, in accordance with the division of responsibilities specified in operating agreements between the department and the water management districts.
 The ERP Program is in effect throughout the state.